In Association with Amazon.com

 He holds his sister and her kids captive, breaking out in Spanish sporadically.
 He also taunts them by graphically cutting open a fish the kids caught shortly before.

-After holding a knife up to Carrie's neck and taunting Norah for her wealth, Joel makes them dance for their lives.
-He also makes Peter take all his clothing off, humiliating the young boy.
+After holding a knife up to Carrie's neck and making fun of Norah's wealth, Joel makes them dance for their lives.
+He also forces Peter to take off all his clothing, humiliating the young boy.
 The police arrive and Norah yells at them not to shoot.
 They can only watch what's happening through the huge glass sliding doors.

 © copyright 1998-present | The Terror Trap; www.terrortrap.com | all rights reserved